chris-steele/sliderMatchingTestPackage/src/components/adapt-contrib-confidenceSlider/README.md

 >>>**_high** (number): The upper bound of the range (inclusive).

 >>**text** (string): The text that will be included in the feedback if the user's selection falls with the range specified by **_values**.

+**_shouldStoreResponses** (boolean): Optional.
+When set to `true`, the user response will be tracked on submission.
+For use only with adapt-contrib-spoor and the bespoke tracking script included in this package.
+If **_spoor._tracking._shouldStoreResponses** (see *config.json*) is set to `true`, the value specified here is overridden.
+See installation for more details.

 ### Accessibility
 **Confidence Slider** has been assigned a label using the [aria-label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) attribute: **ariaRegion**.
 This label is not a visible element.
 It is utilized by assistive technology such as screen readers.
 Should the region's text need to be customised, it can be found within the **globals** object in [*properties.schema*](https://github.com/adaptlearning/adapt-contrib-confidenceSlider/blob/master/properties.schema).